Food and nutrition for kids: An evidence-based guide

 Babies.
 Researchers are also investigating our children’s earliest experiences with food.
 It turns out that some taste preferences may be formed in the womb.
 Food preferences are also shaped by flavors in breast milk and baby formula.
 In addition, babies are influenced by the choices parents make with solid foods.
 For more information, see this article about getting babies to eat new foods.

-Nutrition for kids: An evolutionary approach.
-The latest research about nutrition for kids seems to confirm many old-fashioned--even prehistoric--approaches to food.
+Paleolithic nutriton for kids.
+The latest research about nutrition for kids seems to support a prehistoric approach to eating.

-By the same token, it appears that modern agricultural diets—-the diets associated with affluent, industrial nations—-are in some ways inferior to the diets of our Stone Age ancestors.
+For instance, it appears that modern agricultural diets–the diets associated with affluent, industrial nations–are in many ways inferior to the diets of our Stone Age ancestors.

 In part, this is because agricultural diets are relatively new.